Brandon-Rozek/website/content/ta/spring2022/csci2600/recitation07.md

 ## Question 4: Backwards Reasoning

-Fill in the blanks using forward reasoning.
+Fill in the blanks using backward reasoning.
 Don't forget to:

-- Carry your variables forward
 - Show your work
 - Simplify expressions
-- State the strongest precondition
+- State the weakest precondition

 ```java
 {                 }